 Malnutrition means poor nutrition.
 Most commonly this is caused by not eating enough (undernutrition) or not eating enough of the right food to give your body the nutrients it needs.

-A balanced diet should provide enough nutrients such as calories, protein and vitamins, to keep you healthy.
+A balanced diet should provide enough nutrients like calories, protein and vitamins, to keep you healthy.
 Without this, you may not be getting all the nutrients you need and this can lead to malnutrition.

-Certain medical conditions can cause increased requirements or lead to your body being unable to absorb or use nutrients properly.
+Sometimes, medical conditions cause your body to need more nutrients.
+Some medical conditions can lead to your body being unable to absorb or use nutrients.
 These may include:

 - cancer and liver disease that can cause a lack of appetite, persistent pain or nausea

-- COPD, pulmonary fibrosis and emphysema, which can increase your calorie requirements and reduce your appetite
+- COPD, pulmonary fibrosis and emphysema, which cause your body to need more nutrients but can reduce your appetite

-- mental health illness, such as depression or schizophrenia, which may affect your ability to look after yourself
+- mental health conditions, like depression or schizophrenia, which may affect your ability to look after yourself

 - Crohn's disease, ulcerative colitis or cystic fibrosis that disrupt your body’s ability to digest food or absorb nutrients